bahmutov/now-pipeline/README.md

 ### Bin commands

+* `now-pipeline` is the most complex command with several steps
+  - deploys new version
+  - tests it
+  - switches alias to new deployment
-* `pipeline` - deploy new version, test it, switch alias, take down old one
+  - takes down old deploy
-* `pipeline-list` - see the current deploys for the current project
+* `now-pipeline-list` - see the current deploys for the current project
-* `pipeline-prune` - remove all non-aliased deploys
+* `now-pipeline-prune` - remove all non-aliased deploys for the current project

 ### Small print